-These consolidated financial statements of the Company and its subsidiaries were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standard Board ("IASB"), and the IFRS Interpretations Committee (formerly "IFRIC").
-These accounting policies are based on the IFRS standards and IFRIC interpretations that are expected to be applicable at December 31, 2022.
-These consolidated financial statements were approved by the board of directors of the Company on April 28, 2023.
+These unaudited condensed interim consolidated financial statements of the Company and its subsidiaries were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standard Board ("IASB"), and the IFRS Interpretations Committee (formerly "IFRIC").
+They were also prepared in accordance with IAS34, Interim Financial Reporting.
+These accounting policies are based on the IFRS standards and IFRIC interpretations that are expected to be applicable at December 31, 2023.
+These unaudited condensed interim consolidated financial statements were approved by the board of directors of the Company on September 28, 2023.